 Seth MacFarlane’s The Orville enjoyed a two-year run on Fox.
 While its numbers haven’t been overwhelming, it performed well enough for a third season renewal.
 Fox did just that.
 But then a funny thing happened.
 Hulu is now the proud owner of The Orville season 3.

-WHERE IS THE ORVILLE SEASON 3 GOING TO BE?
+WHERE TO WATCH THE ORVILLE SEASON 3